MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ---
 # Privileged access deployment

-This document will guide you through implementing the technical components of the [privileged access strategy](), including secure accounts, workstations and devices, and interface security (with conditional access policy).
+This document guides you through implementing the technical components of the [privileged access strategy](), including secure accounts, workstations and devices, and interface security (with conditional access policy).

 ![Summary of security level profiles](./media/privileged-access-deployment/privileged-access-deployment-profile-summary.png)